NSF-COMPASS-Center/HAVEN/README.md

 ```
 8. Filter for virus hosts belonging to the _Vertebrata_ clade (virus hosts that are vertebrates)
 > [!IMPORTANT]
 > This step requires that taxonkit and pytaxonkit are installed.
-Refer [Installing taxonKit and pytaxonkit](#installing-taxonkit-and-pytaxonkit) for installation instructions.
+Refer [Installing taxonkit and pytaxonkit](#installing-taxonkit-and-pytaxonkit) for installation instructions.

 ```shell
 python src/utils/scripts/data_preprocessor.py --filter_vertebrates --input_file <absolute-path-to-the-input-file-(output-file-from-the-previous-step)> --output_dir <absolute-path-to-the-folder-where-the-output-file-will-be-written> --taxon_dir <absolute-path-to-the-taxon-directory-containing-taxonkit-files>